 Food jagsRefusal to eat; Fear of new foods

-A food jag is when a child will only eat one food item meal after meal.
-Some other common childhood eating behaviors that can cause alarm in many parents include fear of new foods and refusal to eat what is served.
+A food jag is when a child will only eat 1 food item, or a very small group of food items, meal after meal.
+Some other common childhood eating behaviors that can concern parents include fear of new foods and refusal to eat what is served.

-Once a child is focused on one particular food, it's almost impossible to get the little one to accept an alternative food.
-If your child goes without eating much at one meal, don't worry.
+If the type of food your child is requesting is nutritious and easy to prepare, continue to offer it along with a variety of other foods at each meal.
+In most cases, children will start eating other foods before long.
+Once a child is focused on a particular food, it can be very hard to substitute an alternative.
+DO NOT worry if your child goes without eating much at 1 meal.
 Your child will make up for it at another meal or snack.
-Simply provide nutritious foods at meals and snack times.
+Simply keep providing nutritious foods at meals and snack times.

 - Prepare meals with different colors and textures that are pleasing to the eye.

 - Start introducing new tastes, especially green vegetables, beginning at 6 months, in the form of baby food.

 - Keep offering rejected foods.
 It can take multiple exposures before the new food is accepted.

 - Never try to force a child to eat.
 Mealtime should not be a time of fighting.
 Children will eat when hungry.

 - Avoid high-sugar and empty calorie snacks in between meals to allow children to build up an appetite for healthy foods.